Skip to main content

 Preserving Evidence in Vehicle Fire Cases

 Fire evidence is fragile and time-sensitive.
-Here is what must happen:
+Every step below must happen in order:

-Secure the vehicle immediately.
-Request that the tow company store the vehicle in a covered, secure location.
-Do not allow it to sit in an open lot where rain can wash away residue patterns that fire investigators use to determine the origin point.
+Request that the tow company store the vehicle in a covered, secure location -- not an open lot.
+Rain can wash away residue patterns that fire investigators use to determine the fire's origin point.
+If necessary, pay for covered storage yourself; it is far less expensive than losing the case due to degraded evidence.

-Photograph and video everything.
-Before anyone touches the vehicle, document it from every angle.
-Photograph the exterior, interior, undercarriage, engine compartment, and any areas of fire damage.
-Close-up photos of burn patterns, melted components, and charring are essential.
+Document the vehicle from every angle -- exterior, interior, undercarriage, engine compartment, and any area of fire damage.
+Close-up photos of burn patterns, melted components, char depth variations, and intact vs. destroyed areas are essential.
+Take photographs even if the vehicle looks like a total loss; the burn pattern itself tells the investigator's story.

 Who Is Liable for a Vehicle Fire in NC?